-Three more days, are we ready?
-Does it seem like Christmas is so close, or does it seem like it's still a ways out?
-How about eighty miles away?
-Eighty miles is the distance between Nazareth and Bethlehem.
+Three more days.
+Are we ready?
+Does it seem like Christmas is so close or does it seem like it's still a ways out?
+How about 80 miles away?
+80 miles is the distance between Nazareth and Bethlehem.

 In those days a decree went out from Caesar Augustus that all the world should be enrolled.
-This was the first enrollment, when Quirinius was governor of Syria.
+This was the first enrollment, when Quirin'i-us was governor of Syria.
 And all went to be enrolled, each to his own city.
-And Joseph also went up from Galilee, from the city of Nazareth, to Judea, to the city of David, which is called Bethlehem. because he was of the house and lineage of David, to be enrolled with Mary, his betrothed, who was with child.
+And Joseph also went up from Galilee, from the city of Nazareth, to Judea, to the city of David, which is called Bethlehem, because he was of the house and lineage of David, to be enrolled with Mary, his betrothed, who was with child.
+Loke 2:1-5

-†Luke 2:1-5

-Do we have somewhere-maybe closer than eighty miles or maybe farther-that we need to travel this Christmas?
+Do we have somewhere-maybe closer than 80 miles or maybe farther-that we need to travel this Christmas?

-Do we need to walk down the hall, take a left through the first open door, and spend some quiet time with a little one who has been hustled and bustled until their little heart almost broke and their temper did?
+Do we need to walk down the hall, take a left in the first open door and spend some quiet time with a little one who has been hustled and bustled until their little heart almost broke and their temper did?

 How about the distance between grown siblings?
-Hurt feeling, harsh words and plain old misunderstandings can create a chasm greater than eighty miles wide and eighty miles deep.
+Hurt feeling, harsh words and plain old misunderstandings can create a chasm greater than 80 miles wide and 80 miles deep.
 Is the crevasse filled with sour memories and more time than we know how to make up for?
 One step...one call...one generic Christmas card could make all the difference in the world.

 When we crawl in bed at night, what's the mathematical equation to find the area between us and our husband?
-Him hanging off the right side plus us hanging off the left equals a span of separation not only physical, but emotional, and spiritual as well.
+Him hanging off the right side plus us hanging off the left equals a span of separation not only physically, but emotionally and spiritually as well.
 What would happen if we just reached out yonder, across crumpled sheets and through flannel pajamas and touched his arm as we fell asleep?
 Would that be the first step to help fill that void?

 Does God the Father seem so far out there, way past the tiniest of stars we stare up at each night, wondering where He is and not really caring what the answer may be because we don't feel like he's near us.
-As the animated character Buzz Light Year would say, "To infinity and beyond!"
+As the animated character Buzz Light-Year would say, "To infinity and beyond!"
 Is that where God seems right now?
 Beyond.

 Do we know how much we are wanted and loved by God?
 God loves us and wants us.
 He longs, LONGS, to be near us.
-So much so, He makes Himself available all the time, 24/7, 365.
+So much so, He makes Himself available all the time, 24/7, 365, on too many altars to count and way more churches to name and number.